UW-MODE/naacl16-demo/README.md

 # naacl16-demo
-LIME demonstration at NAACL 2016
+Data, classifiers, and notebooks for the LIME demonstration at NAACL 2016